spatialthoughts/qgis-tutorials/source/docs/3/calculating_intersection_density.rst

 Overview of the task
 --------------------

-In this tutorial, we will take OpenStreetMap road network data and calculate the street intersection density, and generate a map for the city of Chennai in India.
+In this tutorial, we will take OpenStreetMap road network data and calculate the street intersection density for the city of Chennai in India.

 Other skills you will learn
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^